Census data shows Maryland is now the East Coast’s most diverse state, while D.C. is Whiter

 “A Latino child can go from kindergarten to college in our school system without ever seeing one Latino professional who looks like them.
 That’s unacceptable,” she said.
 “Our leaders in Maryland need to understand that these are not just new Americans who are moving here.
 These are children who grew up here and families having children. … We’re talking about Latinos who have lived here for generations.
 That’s not really the conversation we’ve been having."

-Maryland joins five other states, the District and Puerto Rico in having people of color comprise the majority of their population: California, Hawaii, Texas, Nevada and New Mexico.
+Maryland joins five other states — California, Hawaii, Texas, Nevada and New Mexico — the District and Puerto Rico in having people of color comprise the majority of their population.

-“This is a trend that we’ve expecting for a while now, and it’s something that we should be really proud of,” said Maryland state delegate Jheanelle Wilkins (D-Montgomery), who served on the statewide Complete Count Committee that oversaw Census efforts last year.
+“This is a trend that we’ve (been) expecting for a while now, and it’s something that we should be really proud of,” said Maryland Del.
+Jheanelle Wilkins (D-Montgomery), who served on the statewide Complete Count Committee that oversaw Census efforts last year.

 Montgomery County grew by 9.3 percent to 1.1 million.